alex-bellon/wikipedia/README.md

 - [Capitol Hill Autonomous Zone](https://en.wikipedia.org/wiki/Capitol_Hill_Autonomous_Zone) - an occupation protest and self-declared autonomous zone in the Capitol Hill neighborhood of Seattle, Washington.
 - [Chicken George (politics)](https://en.wikipedia.org/wiki/Chicken_George_(politics)) - a campaign tactic in the 1992 U.S. presidential election, where one or more people in chicken costumes heckled President George H. W. Bush over his refusal to participate in a debate with Democratic candidate Bill Clinton.
 - [Cypherpunk](https://en.wikipedia.org/wiki/Cypherpunk) - any activist advocating widespread use of strong cryptography and privacy-enhancing technologies as a route to social and political change.
+- [Eye-rolling](https://en.wikipedia.org/wiki/Eye-rolling) - passive-aggressive response to an undesirable situation or person.
+The gesture is used to disagree or dismiss the targeted person without physical contact.
 - [Flitch of bacon custom](https://en.wikipedia.org/wiki/Flitch_of_bacon_custom) - The awarding of a flitch of bacon to married couples who can swear to not having regretted their marriage for a year and a day is an old tradition, the remnants of which still survive in some pockets in England.
 - [Gay Nineties](https://en.wikipedia.org/wiki/Gay_Nineties) - an American nostalgic term and a periodization of the history of the United States referring to the decade of the 1890s.
 - [History of breakfast](https://en.wikipedia.org/wiki/History_of_breakfast)